 Movement Sciences, Kinesiology, and Rehabilitation

-Our investigators are advancing understanding of how movement affects musculoskeletal pathologies, and generating knowledge that can be used to improve outcomes in physical therapy.
+Our investigators are advancing the understanding of how movement affects musculoskeletal pathologies and generating knowledge that can be used to improve outcomes in physical therapy.

 Populations, Policy, and Implementation Research